MKand/movie-guru/README.md

     - Select the movie guru service account (movie-guru-local-sa@<project id>.iam.gserviceaccount.com).
     - Create a new JSON key.
     - Download the key and store it as **.key.json** in the root of this repo (make sure you use the filename exactly).

+1. Create a shared network for all the app containers we will use

+    ```sh
+    docker network create db-shared-network
+    ```

+1. Setup local DB
+We'll setup a local *pgvector* db and an *Adminer* instance

+    ```sh
+    docker compose -f docker-compose-pgvector.yaml up -d
+    ```

+Navigate to *localhost:8082*, to access the db via *Adminer*.
+Use the main user credentials (user name: main, password: mainpassword).

+At this stage, there will be 2 tables, with data pre-loaded.
+You can either choose to skip to [Run the application](#run-the-application) or reload the data into the table from scratch.

+1. Populate the movie table

+    ```sh
+    source set_env_vars.sh
+    export PROJECT_ID=<YOUR_PROJECT_ID>
+    export LOCATION=<YOUR_DESIRED_GCLOUD_REGION> # defaults to us-central1 if this is not set
+    ```

-1. [OPTIONAL] Run the javascript indexer so it can add movies data into the database.
+1. Run the javascript indexer so it can add movies data into the database.
 The database comes pre-populated with the required data, but you can choose to re-add the data.
 The execution of this intentionally slowed down to stay below the rate-limits.

     ```sh
     docker compose -f docker-compose-indexer.yaml up --build -d